WIMN-CD

-WIMN-CD (channel 20) is a Class A JLTV-affiliated television station licensed to Arecibo, Puerto Rico.
-The station is owned by Carmen Cabrera, and its studios are located next to Arecibo Mall.
+WIMN-CD (channel 37) is a Class A Independent television station licensed to Arecibo, Puerto Rico.
+The station is owned by Paradise Network, Inc., and its studios are located next to Arecibo Mall.

 History

 At the beginning in 1987, WIMN used to broadcast music videos, music specials and local news about Arecibo and the Northern Region, but then became part of Channel America.
 In 2001, WIMN-CA started broadcasting religious programming, now under the management of Carmen Cabrera, and was branded as Mega TV.
 In 2013, months after switching its digital signal, WIMN-CA joined JLTV.
 As of September 28, 2014, WIMN-CA changed its branding to JLTV Puerto Rico.
 On June 6, 2015, the station was licensed for digital operation and changed its call sign to WIMN-CD.
 On September 20, 2017, WIMN-CD was forced to go off the air due to the passage of Hurricane Maria.
-Since October 1, 2018, WIMN-CD returned to the air from its new transmitter and reverts its branding to Israel TV.
+Since October 1, 2018, WIMN-CD returned to the air from its new transmitter and reverted its branding to Israel TV.
+On September 15, 2023, the station changed their virtual channels to 8.1, 37.1 and 99.9.
+On October 1, 2023, WIMN-CD changed its branding to Paradise Network and features local programming including some programs from Tiva TV and Radio Once.
+The station also broadcast tourism information for Puerto Rican residents.